 What is Social Enterprise?

-Social enterprise is a dynamic and inspiring way of doing business.
-Social enterprises are innovative, independent businesses that exist specifically for social and/or environmental purposes.
+Social enterprise is a dynamic, ethical and more sustainable way of doing business.
+Social enterprises are innovative, independent businesses.
+They exist to deliver a specific social and/or environmental mission.

-Social enterprises trade in all markets, selling goods and services to individual consumers, local authorities, government and private businesses.
-Social enterprises exist to make a profit just like any private sector business.
-However, profits or surpluses are always reinvested into their social and environmental purposes.
-Social enterprises also have an "asset lock" on all their buildings, land and other assets.
-Without making a profit, social enterprises cannot meet their social and environmental objectives and they must be sustainable.
-The term "social enterprise" should not be confused with, for example, private sector businesses that operate in an ethical way, charities that do not trade or trade very little or public sector arms-length companies.
-To sign or support the Voluntary Code of Practice for Social Enterprise in Scotland click here.
+Social enterprises trade in many markets - selling goods and services to individual consumers, local authorities, government and private businesses.
+Social enterprises aim to make a profit just like any private sector business.
+However, 100% of their profits or surpluses are always reinvested back into their social and/or environmental purpose.
+Social enterprises in Scotland have an "asset lock" on all their buildings, land and other assets.
+Social enterprises must be sustainable in order to meet their social and/or environmental mission.

 What examples are there?

-Diverse examples you may have heard of include: The Big Issue, The Wise Group, Divine Chocolate, Cornerstone, Kibble Education and Care Centre, Edinburgh Bicycle Co-op, Glasgow Housing Association, Isle of Eigg Heritage Trust, Link Group Ltd, the Eden Project in Cornwall, Capital Credit Union, The Grameen Foundation, Mondragon Corporation in the Basque Country and the Homeless World Cup.
+Diverse examples you may have heard of include: The Big Issue, Social Bite, The Wise Group, Divine Chocolate, Cornerstone, Kibble Education and Care Centre, media co-op, Glasgow Housing Association, Isle of Eigg Heritage Trust, Link Group Ltd, the Eden Project in Cornwall, Capital Credit Union, The Grameen Foundation, Mondragon Corporation in the Basque Country and the Homeless World Cup.